yeah705-lgtm/ccs/README.md

 - **Seamless Integration**: Works exactly like native Claude CLI

 ### Task Delegation

+> **🚧 Work in Progress**: This feature is experimental and not fully tested.
+Use with caution.

 CCS includes intelligent task delegation via the `/ccs` meta-command: